 A. Family size

-While ogling at those cool home magazine centrespreads, upping the aesthetics in your home becomes a burning want.
-Whether you’re gunning for a rugged industrial pad for two or a minimal Scandinavian home that will accommodate your soon-to-be-expanding family, your chosen interior type dictates your overall reno bill.
+When you’re ogling those cool home magazine centrespreads, upping the aesthetics in your home might become a burning want.
+Whether you’re gunning for a rugged industrial pad or a wood-heavy Scandinavian home that will accommodate your soon-to-be-expanding family, your chosen interior type can have a great impact on your overall reno bill.

 6. How important are amenities and location to you?

 Resale flats, on the other hand, grant almost full leeway for your choice of residence as long as you find a willing seller.
-They are also sprawling with MRT stations for super-easy commuting.
-Especially if you want a well-connected home smack in the middle of all the action, choosing resale could be most ideal.
+If location is your top priority, resale flats typically offer greater flexibility.

-You can even crunch this buffer period down further by applying for balance flats under the Sale of Balance Flats (SBF) exercise – which are ‘leftover’ flats that usually take a shorter time to obtain as they are close to completion.
+You can even crunch this buffer period down further by applying for balance flats under the Sale of Balance Flats (SBF) exercise.
+These flats are typically closer to completion or already completed, making them a middle ground between BTO and resale.
 For those married with children, you can even sneak your way into the Priority Waitlist as HDB makes sure you get your home first.

 We hope this checklist helped to quell that endless debate in your head a little.